skupperproject/skupper-example-private-to-private/README.md

   fetches new greetings in response.

 The backend service runs in on-prem cluster "private1", and the frontend service runs in on-prem cluster "private2".
-The privates sites are linked by a relay site in the public cloud.
-Skupper enables the frontend to connect to the backend without a VPN or special firewall rules.
+The private sites are linked by a relay site in the public cloud.
+Skupper enables the frontend to connect to the backend over a secure dedicated application network.

 <img src="images/entities.svg" style="max-width: 100%;"/>